princyok/TicTacToe_ClientServer/README.md

 ## Connecting to the server

 The client must know the network address of the machine running the server.
-If both client and server are in the same machine, the hostname "localhost" can be used.
+If both the client and server are in the same machine, the default hostname of the machine, "localhost" (which resolves to the loopback address 127.0.0.1), can be used.
+If the server is on a different machine, you need to provide the network address of that machine before you can run the client.

+To find the network address of a machine, see this short tutorial https://kb.netgear.com/20878/Finding-your-IP-address-without-using-the-command-prompt or Google "Finding ip adress of network".

-Note: The firewall or an antivirus program of the machine running the server can interfere with connections to the server.
-Consider temporarily displaying them or write a rule to
+**Note**: The firewall or an antivirus program of the machine running the server can interfere with connections to the server.
+Consider temporarily displaying them.